-Dr. Gerry Wright has consulted widely in the private sector (biotech and pharma) on aspects of antibiotic resistance and discovery and antifungal agents.
-He has published over 180 papers and book chapters and is a member of the editorial boards of Chemistry and Biology (2000-present), Journal of Antibiotics (2004-present), and Antimicrobial Agents Chemotherapy (2011-2013).
+Dr. Poole has consulted widely with industry on efflux-mediated antimicrobial resistance.
+He has published 150 papers and book chapters and has delivered more than 100 invited presentations.
+He is also a past member of the editorial boards of Antimicrobial Agents and Chemotherapy (1997-2006) and Journal of Antimicrobial Chemotherapy (2004-2009).

 This award is made possible by the

 Publishing (publisher of the NRC

 Research Press journals).
 Their commitment and service to microbiological research and teaching in Canada is greatly appreciated.

 2014 Armand-Frappier Gold Metal Award Lecture

 Ragunath Singaravelu, University of Ottawa, ON

 Ragunath Singaravelu is a virologist studying currently completing his Ph.D. in Microbiology and Immunology in the lab of Dr. John Pezacki at the National Research Council of Canada in Ottawa.
 He obtained his B.Sc. in Biochemistry and B.A.Sc. in Chemical Engineering at University of Ottawa, where he trained in the labs of Dr. Tony Durst and Dr. Daniel Figeys.
 His doctoral thesis work has focused on understanding the role of hepatic lipid metabolism in hepatitis C virus (HCV) pathogenesis.